moonbit-community/pandas/README.md

 - DataFrame and Series data structures for handling tabular data
 - Support for various data types including integers, floats, strings, and booleans
 - Basic data manipulation operations such as filtering, sorting, and aggregating
-- Support for reading CSV files
+- Support for reading and writing CSV files
 - Support for handling missing values and null data
 - Support for mathematical operations on Series and DataFrames